-JGS.
-CNRR.
-MANSION HOUSE, WITHIN TWO HUNDRED YARDS OF THE DEPOT Now open for the reception of TRANSIENT CUSTOM and BOARDERS.
-Table supplied with the best the mar-ket affords.
+MANSION HOUSE, WITHIN TWO HUNDRED YARDS OF THE DEPOT.
+Now open for the reception of TRANSIENT CUSTOM and BOARDERS.
+Table supplied with the best the market affords.
 L. MONTAGUE, Proprietor.
 Jan.
 7, 1861.

-A PPLICATION will be made to the General As-A sembly of North-Carolina, now sitting, to incorporate Palmyra Lodge, No. 147, of Ancient York Masons, in the county of Harnett.
+PPLICATION will be made to the General As-A sembly of North-Carolina, now sitting, to incorpor-ate Palmyra Lodge, No. 147, of Ancient York Masons, in the county of Harnett.
 ANSON PARKER.
 Jan.
 2, 1861.

-Nash," which will be disposed of at \$2 per gallon it application be made immediately at the Planter's Hotel.
+Nash," which will be disposed of at \$2 per gallon if application be made immediately at the Planter's Hotel.

-50 DOLLARS REWARD! --- Look out for the Rasthe apprehension and delivery to him, or for the confine ment in the Raleigh jail, of a negro boy named HENRY BAILEY.
+50 BOLLARS REWARD! .- Look out for the Rasthe apprehension and delivery to him, or for the confin the apprehension and delivery to him, or for the confinement in the Raleigh jail, of a negro by named HENRY BAILEY.
 Said boy was once free, but was sold for jail fees, in January, 1860, having been convicted of house-breaking, and was bought by the undersigned.
 He run away in May last, and is supposed to be lurking about Charlotte, N. C., where his mother and sisters reside.
 He is about five feet nine or ten inches high, is spare built, of light complexion and pox marked in the face.
-He has free papers, is a great liar, and is no doubt trying to pass for a papers, is a great liar, and is no doubt trying to pass for a papers, is a great liar, and is no doubt trying to pass for a
+He has free papers, is a great liar, and is no doubt trying to pass for a free negro.
+M. C. T. LEE.

 Conwayboro', S. C., Jan.
 5, 1861.
-Charlotte Democrat copy until ferbid, and forward account to above address.
+Charlotte Democrat copy until forbid, and forward acount to above address.